Cache content based on request headers - Amazon CloudFront

 Custom origins – Forward the Origin header along with any other headers required by your origin.

 To configure CloudFront to cache responses based on CORS, you must configure CloudFront to forward headers by using a cache policy.
-For more information, see Working with policies.
+For more information, see Control the cache key with a policy.

 For more information about CORS and Amazon S3, see Using cross-origin resource sharing (CORS) in the Amazon Simple Storage Service User Guide.